Aircraft Engine Market Size and Share

 By End-User: Factory-Fit Still Leads

 Aftermarket activity, encompassing overhauls, module exchanges, and long-term service agreements, exhibits the steeper growth curve.
 Airlines that deferred heavy maintenance in 2020-22 are returning large engines for shop visits, stretching capacity at OEM and independent facilities.
 Safran’s plan to process 1,200 LEAP shop visits annually by 2028 demonstrates strategic investment in high-value services.
-Digital twins and predictive analytics platforms are emerging differentiators as participants compete on turnaround time and cost transparency within the aircraft engines market.
+Digital twins and predictive analytics platforms are emerging as differentiators as participants compete on turnaround time and cost transparency within the aircraft engine market.

 Geography Analysis

-North America remains a mature yet lucrative arena where replacement cycles for narrow-body workhorses and defense spending converge.
+North America remains a mature yet lucrative arena where replacement cycles for narrowbody workhorses and defense spending converge.
 The US Air Force KC-46A tanker and F-35 engine lots sustain high-thrust production, while a dense maintenance footprint anchors the global aftermarket.
-Sustainable-aviation-fuel infrastructure pilots in California and Texas also create early-adopter opportunities for SAF-ready engines.
+Sustainable aviation fuel infrastructure pilots in California and Texas also create early adopter opportunities for SAF-ready engines.

 Aircraft Engine Market CAGR (%), Growth Rate by Region